-A. Typing Style
+6.2 Typing Style

 Our work demonstrates that typing style significantly affects the emanated keyboard sound.
 We further conclude that while the underlying plate contributes to the key sound, the typing style also contributes to it significantly.
 We confirmed that the similarity between the audio sounds belonging to each key is reduced when the typing style changes from hunt and peck typing to touch typing.
 One of our observations is that while there are still sound differences between some of the keys, when examining all the alphabet keys in the keyboards, it becomes hard to distinguish between a single key and the rest of the keys.
-While it may be easier to distinguish the key from some of the keys (which confirms out perception that some keys sound "different"), distinguishing it from the rest of all the alphabet keys is challenging and some of the audio emanations corresponding to other keys may become indistinguishable from the target key.
+While it may be easier to distinguish the key from some of the keys (which confirms our perception that some keys sound "different"), distinguishing it from the rest of all the alphabet keys is challenging and some of the audio emanations corresponding to other keys may become indistinguishable from the target key.

-We found, from our experiments, that the accuracy of detecting a single character on the keyboard goes down by a factor of about 1.7 (Table III), when moving from hunt and peck typing to touch typing.
+We found, from our experiments, that the accuracy of detecting a single character on the keyboard is reduced when moving from hunt and peck typing to touch typing (Tables 3, 4 and 6).
 An implication of our result therefore is that users who employ touch typing are less prone to keyboard acoustic eavesdropping.
-Since in real-life many users touch type, this suggests that, in practice, keyboard acoustic attacks may not constitute to be as significant a threat as believed to be.
+Since in reallife many users touch type, this suggests that, in practice, keyboard acoustic attacks may not constitute to be as significant a threat as believed to be.

-B. Type of Input Data
+6.3 Type of Input Data

-Our research shows that detection of strong password poses a significant challenge, since only the (raw) audio signal is available as input to the attack.
-On the other hand, attacks on English-text or weak passwords may achieve better results due to the underlying language model and the dictionary tools, as demonstrated by prior research [5], [22], [23].
+Our research shows that detection of random password poses a significant challenge, since only the (raw) audio signal is available as input to the attack.
+On the other hand, attacks on English-text or weak passwords may achieve better results due to the underlying language model and the dictionary tools, as demonstrated by prior research [22, 23, 5].
 Such attacks may achieve better results because the raw acoustic information can be clubbed together with an optimized context-based language models or a dictionary.
-This means that strong passwords are less vulnerable to keyboard eavesdropping attacks.
+This means that random passwords are less vulnerable to keyboard eavesdropping attacks.

-We can conclude that users who employ strong passwords are less susceptible to keyboard acoustic attacks than those who employ weak passwords.
-On the other hand, our attacks on strong passwords are still orders of magnitude more successful than random guessing or brute-forcing attempts (as depicted in Table IV).
-For example, with only 3 trials, for touch typed passwords, our attacks are better by a factor of about 150,000; with 16,457 trials, they are better by a factor of about 2,000.
+We can conclude that users who employ random passwords are less susceptible to keyboard acoustic attacks than those who employ weak passwords.
+On the other hand, our attacks on random passwords are still orders of magnitude more successful than ran-